 Across the street from Trattore is the Papapietro Perry Winery, so we naturally headed there after trying Trattore’s wines.
 Shawn’s father purchased an extraordinary 2009 Pinot Noir, which we enjoyed on their cozy porch that overlooked a red barn, and more vineyards.

 We picked up take-out sandwiches at the Dry Creek General Store before heading to the Armida Winery, a spot inextricably associated with bocce ball matches and wine for Shawn and his family.
 There, we savored our Dry Creek General Store sandwiches.
 (I had chosen well with a perfectly spiced chicken curry salad sandwich.
-Thank heavens this weekend landed on our agenda before gluten-free eating entered my life!)
+Thank heavens this weekend landed on our agenda before I had to embark on a gluten-free lifestyle!)

 Under the watchful eye of a lion sculpture, we played several heated matches of bocce, a ball sport popular in Italy and France that’s similar to games played in the Roman Empire.
 I was pleased that I experienced the beginner’s luck phenomenon during one of the rounds.